umbane/carbon-project/esp32_firmware/README.md

 - Camera errors (e.g., image capture failure).
 - OCR errors (e.g., text extraction failure).
 - Network communication errors (e.g., connection failure).
+- Data transmission errors.
+- Sensor Error

 Error codes should be defined and transmitted along with the data.

 ## Security Considerations

 Security measures should be implemented to protect the data during transmission and storage.
 This may include encryption and authentication mechanisms.

+> **Note:** Will our ESP32 be used to encrypt data or will this be done via edge-hosted services, for example a Home Assistant device that is connected to the ESP32?

+## Testing and Validation

+The system should undergo thorough testing and validation to ensure its accuracy and reliability.
+This includes testing the image processing algorithms, data extraction logic, and network communication.
+## Deployment

+Deploy the ESP32-based meter reading system to the solar power system.
+Ensure that the system is properly configured and connected to the necessary hardware components.

 ## Future Considerations